jlevy/og-equity-compensation/README.md

 ### What is covered?

-- This guide applies to companies in the **United States**.
+- This guide applies to [**C corporations**](https://en.wikipedia.org/wiki/C_corporation) in the **United States**.
-- It is geared toward employees, advisors, and independent contractors who want to know how stock and stock options in the typical startup work.
-By typical startup, we mean a corporation (not an LLC) that has not made an election to be taxed as an S corporation.
-In other words, a C corporation.
-LLC equity compensation is not covered in this guide (yet).
+- It is geared toward employees, advisors, and independent contractors who want to know how stock and stock options in C corporations work.
+This includes most startups.
+Typically startups and major companies are C corporations, and not [LLCs](https://en.wikipedia.org/wiki/Limited_liability_company) or [S corporations](https://en.wikipedia.org/wiki/S_corporation).
+LLC equity compensation is different and not covered in this guide (yet).
 - It may also be useful for founders or hiring managers, who need to talk about equity compensation with employees or potential hires, or anyone curious to learn about these topics.
 - The aim is to be as helpful for the absolute beginner as it is for those with more experience.